ThorKn/J1-forth/aes128/README.md

 Notes:

+- The code is experimental, don't use it productive.
+- It's work-in-progress and not nearly finished.
 - The sbox-, sboxinv-, log- and loginv-Lookup-Tables are from NIST-197.
-- The code is experimental, don't use it productive.
 - The test-vectors are from NIST-197 too.